 Susanna Kaysen’s ‘Girl, Interrupted:’ The Most Interesting Way to Ruin Your Day

-by Eden Weisman, Freelance Writer
+by Eden Weisman, Staff Writer

 Girl, Interrupted is about Susanna Kaysen, a young Jewish woman from New Jersey in the 1960s experience in the Mclean Psychiatric hospital.
 This memoir grabs you and pulls you in to speculate your own sanity.
 As I read Girl, Interrupted I attempted to keep track of the moments that made me laugh till my face went numb and the moments that broke my heart, at times it was hard to differentiate the two, an example of the indistinguishable feeling of laughter and concern is: “ ‘You schizophrenic bat!’
 Usually they found her within a day.
 She couldn’t get far on foot, with no money ” (Kaysen, 20).
 This book is the kind of funny that makes you go dead silent after you laugh, forcing you to think about how funny and twisted some of life is.
 Kaysen is describing her friend, Lisa’s, favorite insults but the thought quickly goes downhill; Lisa had escaped once more and resumed her cycle of leaving the psych ward for a brief moment and being brought back screaming and crying.